Accrington Corporation Tramways

 Accrington Corporation Tramways conductor

 A studio portrait of an Accrington Corporation Tramways conductor, Employee No 49 — photo undated, but probably late-Edwardian era.
-The photograph clearly shows that system initials were carried on the right-hand collar, and an employee number on the left.
+The photograph clearly shows that individual system initials were carried on the bearer's right-hand collar, and an employee number on the left.

 Accrington Corporation Tramways No 4